matchRos/MiR200_Formation/README.md

 8. spawn_transport_object.launch
 A launch files that is used to spawn generic transport object

 # How to start a simple formation:
-1. Execute exe_demo.launch
+1. Execute exe_demo.launch `$roslaunch multi_robot_launcher exe_demo.launch`
-2. Execute the system handling node
-`roslaunch multi_robot_launcher exe_demo.launch`
-wait til everything is setup
+2. Wait til everything is setup
-`rosrun simulation_env system_handling_node -plan -reference`
+3. Execute the system handling node `$rosrun simulation_env system_handling_node -plan -reference'
-if necessary click on simulation pasued within gazebo.